s-i-dunn-wsu/cs483_proj/README.md

 ### Helper scripts

-In the top level directory there are two helper scripts.
+In the top level directory there are three helper scripts.

 The first is `run_scrape.py` which, true to its name, initiates a scraping sequence.
 It will be a go-to script in most developer environments.
+This script has a command line interface help option to better describe its functionality.
+After running it will output a scrape data archive (specified by the user), this can then be used with the next script.

+`transform_data.py` will take the scraper output and build the indexes out of it.
+Again, this script has commandline help options for a better description.

 There is also `launch_site.py`, which will start the cherrypy session to host the website.
 Once invoked, our website will be hosted on localhost, port 8080 (currently only serving to itself, not on `0.0.0.0` or any other network interface).